brenobaptista/blog/src/posts/working-with-images-from-terminal-using-imagemagick.md

 ## Creating images

-You can use ImageMagick to create simple images with text for your Instagram posts, for example.
-Like this:
+You can use ImageMagick to create simple images with text:

 ```bash
 convert -background '#0f1523' \